 - British Transport Police

-Most forces will advertise locally in the regional press so it is worth contacting the force you are interested in joining to see if they are recruiting or see the police recruitment portal online.
-Vacancies may also be advertised on specialist forces websites, in local and national newspapers and on TARGETjobs.
+Most forces will advertise locally so it is worth contacting the force you are interested in joining to see if they are recruiting.
+Vacancies may also be advertised on websites such as All Police Jobs, as well as on TARGETjobs

 It is possible to become a police officer both with or without a degree, although all entrants must pass standard police initial recruitment tests (fitness, medical and educational).

-For graduates, the Police Now Leadership programme is open to candidates with a minimum 2.1 in any degree discipline and works with a number of forces across England and Wales.
+For those who have a degree, there are degree-holder programmes that lead to a graduate diploma in professional policing.
+One is the Police Now Leadership programme, which is open to candidates with a minimum 2.1 in any degree discipline and works with a number of forces across England and Wales.
 Applicants for the programme will be expected to undergo fitness checks and will be tested for substance misuse during the application process.

 - Able to handle responsibility